jeffmd/RPIGears/README.md

-In a terminal session, change directory to the build directory where the RPIGears source file is located.
-Use make at the commandline to build RPIGears.
+In a terminal session, change directory to the build directory where the RPIGears source files are located.
+Use make at the commandline to build
+RPIGears:

+make -j4

 No special libraries/packages are required to build if using Raspbian.

 Running